-- 1. Factors inside the building: building characteristics, household characteristics, the ownership and operation of the main energy-consuming appliances, and indoor thermal environment are proved to greatly affect energy use of residential buildings, so as to be included in the definition (Chen et al. 2008, 2010; Xu et al. 2013; Yu et al. 2011); - Total energy use and energy use breakdown by the energy carriers are definitely as the main part of the UREIS; - Situation outside the building: climate, energy market, social economy, and municipal infrastructure form the external environment of residential energy use, which also have direct or indirect influences leading to different situations of residential energy use in different cities (McNeil et al. 2016; Zhou et al. 2013); - 4.
-Environmental consequence and socio-economic effect are the two aspects caused by the citywide energy use.
+- (1) Factors inside the building: building characteristics, household characteristics, the ownership and operation of the main energy consuming appliances and indoor thermal environment are proved to greatly affect energy use of residential buildings, so as to be included in the definition (Chen et al. 2010; Chen et al. 2008; Xu et al. 2013; Yu et al. 2011); - (2) Total energy use and energy use breakdown by the energy carriers are definitely as the main part of the UREIS; - (3) Situation outside the building: climate, energy market, social economy, and municipal infrastructure form the external environment of residential energy use, which also have direct or indirect influences leading to different situations of residential energy use in different cities (McNeil, et al., 2016; Zhou, et al., 2013); - (4) Environmental consequence and socio-economic effect are the two aspects caused by the citywide energy use.